If your coffee's going downhill, blame climate change

 “There’s no more land and durian and macadamia are more profitable,” said Tran Dinh Trong, head farmer at Cong Bang Coffee Cooperative in Vietnam’s Dak Lak province.

-Nguyen Quang Binh, an independent Vietnam-based industry analyst, said roasters, including Nestle (NESN.S), had replaced some Vietnamese robusta with conillon this season.
+Nguyen Quang Binh, an independent Vietnam-based industry analyst, said roasters, including Nestle, had replaced some Vietnamese robusta with conillon this season.

 Nestle, one of the world’s leading coffee buyers, is spending $700 million in Mexico, an instant coffee export hub, to modernise and expand its coffee factories.